Amazon try to expand their activities in China

-This has led to great speculation that google is desperately trying to fill its global domineering hole by coming back to China.
+This has led to great speculation that Google is desperately trying to fill its global domineering hole by coming back to China.
 Flames were only fanned when Jia Li, Google’s head of AI research and machine learning, mentioned such job prospects at the company’s summit in China’s Wuzhen.
-With Google recruiting from within China and hosting domestic company summits, it would seem that even if Google cannot bring its search Engine back to mainland, it’s company will still have a huge role to play in the artificial intelligence field that is growing rapidly in China.
+With Google recruiting from within China and hosting domestic company summits, it would seem that even if Google cannot bring its search engine back to the mainland, the company will still have a huge role to play in the artificial intelligence field that is growing rapidly in China.

 Amazon in the US VS China

 To put it into context Amazon’s market share in the US is averaging around 38% with 149 billion dollars in sales, and this figure looks set to rise to 44% by next year.
 Yet in China, according to iResearch, their share is valued at around 1.1 percent in 2015, actually even dropping to a paltry 0.8 in 2016.

 Yet Amazon has not been deterred and see’s China’s rising middle class as a perfect target to strike going forward.
 This rising and affluent middle class has money to spend and trusts western markets for their authenticity and safeness.
 As well as this the rising middle class are seeing their tastes change and are happily welcoming western goods.
 With Amazon controlling 7% of the country’s cross-border commerce and launching its free shipping service in 2016, there is still a chance amazon will crack the Chinese market yet.